-- For your server to operate properly, there must be a minimum of one SMP module installed. - An SMP Expansion Module must contain at least one microprocessor and four DIMMs. - If there is only one SMP Expansion Module installed in the server, an SMP baffle must be installed in place of the upper SMP module to ensure proper cooling of the server. - When the minimum number of microprocessors are present in the SMP Expansion Module, a microprocessor baffle must be installed in microprocessor socket 4 to ensure proper cooling within the server. - Before removing or installing SMP Expansion Modules, you must remove the retention bracket or brackets and electromagnetic compatibility (EMC) shield from the rear of the server. - You must run the Configuration/Setup Utility whenever you remove or replace an SMP Expansion Module or one of its associated options.
+- Use two hands to install or remove an SMP Expansion Module.
+Do not allow the expansion module to come in contact with the center planar while lifting it out or putting into the server. - For your server to operate properly, there must be a minimum of one SMP Expansion Module installed. - An SMP Expansion Module must contain at least one microprocessor and four DIMMs. - If there is only one SMP Expansion Module installed in the server, an SMP baffle must be installed in place of the upper SMP Expansion Modules to ensure proper cooling of the server. - When the minimum number of microprocessors are installed in the SMP Expansion Module, a microprocessor baffle must be installed in microprocessor socket 4 to ensure proper cooling within the server. - Before removing or installing SMP Expansion Modules, you must remove the retention bracket or brackets and electromagnetic compatibility (EMC) shield from the rear of the server. - You must run the Configuration/Setup Utility program whenever you remove or replace an SMP Expansion Module or one of its associated options.